-Roles and responsibilities for data collection, analysis and monitoring: At the level of individual operations, data collection, analysis and monitoring will be carried out under the responsibility of the Lead Financial Institution, and will be organised according to the requirements of each project.
+Arrangements for monitoring and reporting, including roles and responsibilities for data collection, analysis and monitoring: At the level of individual operations, data collection, analysis and monitoring will be carried out under the responsibility of the Lead Financial Institution, and will be organised according to the requirements of each project.
 These elements will be communicated to the Commission through the release of annual project reports.